An upper bound on generalized cospectral mates of oriented hraphs using skew-walk matrices: Proof of Theorem

 From Lemma~\ref{lemma:2-out} and Lemma~\ref{lemma:level-dn}, every \(Q\in\Gamma(D)\) satisfies \(\ell(Q) \mid d_n(W(D))\) and \(\ell(Q)\) is odd.
 Therefore, the possible values of \(\ell(Q)\) are divisors of \(d_n(W(D))\) formed from the odd prime factors.
 Let \(k\) denote the number of distinct odd prime factors of \(\det{W(D)}\); then there are at most \(2^k\) distinct divisors.

-Excluding the trivial case \(\ell(Q)=1\) (which corresponds to a permutation matrix yielding an isomorphic mate), \(D\) can have at most \(2^k-1\) non-isomorphic generalized cospectral mates.
+Excluding the trivial case \(\ell(Q)=1\) (which corresponds to a permutation matrix yielding an isomorphic oriented graph), \(D\) can have at most \(2^k-1\) generalized cospectral mates.
 This completes the proof. \end{proof}

 Theorem~\ref{theorem:main} establishes an upper bound on the number of generalized cospectral mates that an oriented graph can possess.
-The following corollary then characterizes a special subclass of graphs that can be weakly determined by the generalized skew spectrum.
+The following corollary then characterizes a special subclass of graphs that can be WDGSS.